Readiness Check: 3 Questions for Younger MBA Applicants

 Do I bring enough work and life experiences to the table?

+That is perhaps the most critical question from the admissions perspective when weighing admit decisions.
 Focus on the quality of your experiences, not quantity.
-There’s a reason why the 2020 class profiles at schools such as HBS, Stanford, and Wharton include students who are soccer fanatics and Renaissance fair aficionados; track stars and sky divers.
-You’ll even find an MLB pitcher and professional dancer turned petroleum engineer!
+There’s a reason why the 2024 class profiles at schools such as HBS, Stanford, and Wharton include students who are former heavyweight boxers, US Navy Nuclear Submarine Officers, and LPGA professional golfers.
 Can you imagine the classroom and group discussions among such a diverse and intriguing cohort?

 Younger MBA applicants should complete an unflinching assessment of their professional and life experiences.
 Do you bring enough to the table to enhance a learning environment that will include more experienced and accomplished peers?